sjl/.plan/README.markdown

 * Ported a few of my solutions to [99 Prolog Problems][] from Prolog over to Bones as unit tests.
 I found one bug in Bones itself from them, and I expect they'll be good to have as test cases in the future.

+### 2016-07-17

+* Wrote a compiler macro in Bones to precompile static queries to WAM bytecode at compile time, allowing us to run them by simply loading the code store with the contents of the precompiled array and firing off the main loop.
+This is a lot faster, and ends up saving a lot of consing too.